Penalty for illegal tail-docking

 Buying a tail-docked dog

-Any person who buys a pup, which was born in Northern Ireland on or after 1 January 2013 and has a docked tail, must obtain from the seller the fully completed certificate of docking which has been signed by the breeder and the veterinary surgeon who docked the pup’s tail.
+Any person who buys a pup, which was born in Northern Ireland on or after 1 January 2013 and has a docked tail, must get from the seller the fully completed certificate of docking which has been signed by the breeder and the veterinary surgeon who docked the pup’s tail.
 This is to confirm the pup was legally docked as a potential future working dog.